Standing Up Against Controlling Men: What Should You Do When It’s Hard To Leave?

 How can online therapy help those in a controlling relationship?

-When you’re experiencing the effects of a controlling relationship, the idea of reaching out for help can seem overwhelming.
+Once you’ve identified the warning signs of a controlling relationship, the idea of reaching out for help can seem overwhelming.
 Online therapy can be an effective way to seek support while in a controlling situation, offering you a potentially safer and more acceptable option to in-person methods.
 You can reach the platform discreetly through your smart device and connect with a therapist in your area of need.

 Is online therapy effective for those with controlling partners?